emdarcher/LongShot_code-redo/README.md

 Netbean is a free IDE.
 An integrated development environment (IDE) or interactive development environment is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of a source code editor, build automation tools and a debugger.

+in netbeans ide, use the Team>git area to connect ot github from netbeans